Grate-Oracle-Lewot/GrateCrystal/README.md

 Along with personal preference, I prioritized the ones that could most reasonably be given unique type combinations (unique within this hack, that is), thus allowing for wider type variety overall.

+# How come turning off battle items doesn't stop the computer from using them?

+The whole point of that setting is to make the game harder.
+Turning off computer items along with yours would be more of a sidegrade.
+Anyway, both are off in the Battle Tower.

 # Can I copy your code?

 Yes, but to call this repository "disorganized" would be flattery.
 Don't say I didn't warn you.